-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario scarce and, when it is not, channelled in ways that are safe and free from pollution.
-This will likely result in the reduction of waste and the protection and enhancement of water quality for current and future generations.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces improve ability o 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario reduction of waste and the protection and enhancement of water quality for current and future generations.
 There are a number of other policies that seek to enhance the positive effects of this policy.
-These include CRAN10 and 16.
+These include CRAN9 and 13.
 The effects of the policy will likely be felt predominantly by residents across the Area, increasing throughout the life of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, the worsening impacts of climate change mean that storm water is not adequately dealt with and opportunities to put in place sustainable drainage solutions are not taken.
 The policy will have a positive effect but this will not be significant.
-CRAN21: Heritage Assets 0 0 + 0 0 ++ 0 0 0 0 This policy seeks to ensure that opportunities are taken to conserve and enhance Cranleigh's built heritage.
+CRAN18: Heritage Assets 0 0 + 0 0 ++ 0 0 0 0 This policy seeks to ensure that opportunities are taken to conserve and enhance Cranleigh's built heritage.
 There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
-These include CRAN7 and 8.
+These include CRAN2, 3 and 19.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
 The effects are likely to be widespread across the whole area.
 The effects will be felt by residents, workers, and visitors.